-Description: This project was completed in 2014 and was the result of the collaboration of multiple
+Description: This project was completed in 2014 and was the result of the collaboration of multiple connection between the Phoenix and Mattapoisett Bike Paths with the Nasketucket Bay State Reservation and the recreation land around the Mariner Soccer Complex.

 Estuary Project, and private donors and foundations.